jaredpalmer/formik/docs/tutorial.md

 ### `getFieldProps()`

 The code above is very explicit about exactly what Formik is doing. `onChange` -> `handleChange`, `onBlur` -> `handleBlur`, and so on.
 However, to save you time, `useFormik()` returns a helper method called `formik.getFieldProps()` to make it faster to wire up inputs.
 Given some field-level info, it returns to you the exact group of `onChange`, `onBlur`, `value`, `checked` for a given field.
-You can than spread that on an input, select, or textarea.
+You can then spread that on an input, select, or textarea.

 ```jsx
 import React from 'react';